cryptocopycats/copycats/updates/RECIPES.md

 ## Fancy Cats (44)

-_Cool-looking cats (with special art work) in limited quantities bred through a recipe._
+_Cool-looking cats (with special art work) in limited quantities or for a limited time only bred through a recipe._

 [**Pawrula the Bright**](https://www.cryptokitties.co/search?include=sale,sire,other&search=fancy:pawrula) (?)
 [**Draco**](https://www.cryptokitties.co/search?include=sale,sire,other&search=fancy:draco) (1115)